Seven Springs Holistic Retreats

 Jessi was born and raised on Seven Spring’s land.
 Her German grandmother, Oma, who first found the land, taught her courage to jump across the stream.
 It wasn’t long before she jumped abroad and founded Global Just Designs, a fair- trade clothing business dedicated to improving the lives of Maya women in Guatemala.
 Meanwhile, Zach had been living in Guatemala for years working at the University and founding an NGO based on creativity.
 The two finally crossed paths in 2014.
 They soon co-founded the international yoga school Kula Collective in 2015 and continue to dream up ways to express their passions for holistic learning in Seven Springs.

-Herman's mother, Oma, brought him from Germany to Maryville to live with his stepfather at the tender age of 9.
+Herman's mother, Oma Ruth, brought him from Germany to Maryville to live with his stepfather at the tender age of 9.
 His story of adaptation to East Tennessee culture is an example of building community.
-His mother bought the land where Seven Springs now resides in 1977.
+His mother bought the land where Seven Springs now resides in 1976.
 Soon after, Herman met Mary, and together they studied agriculture, plant sciences, animal husbandry, and forestry at University of Tennessee, melding select principles with those from the "back to the land movement" on their new land.
 Over the years, Herman and Mary have worked together in pipefitting, welding, and owned a landscape and greenhouse business for twenty years.
-Most recently, Mary worked for the US Forest Service in forestry and ecology.
+Most recently, Mary worked for the US Forest Service in conservation forestry and ecology.
 They are both happily retired now sharing their gifts and experience with Seven Springs.

 What's on the Land

-Eight Residential Yurts
+Nine Residential Yurts

 Each yurt is decorated with traditional textiles and artwork from the countries that our family frequents.
 The yurts are fully furnished including electricity and outlets.
 We use 100% organic cotton sheets and towels.
 Each yurt has fans for the heat and extra blankets for the cool nights.
 Scroll down to "Accommodations" to see the number of beds in each yurt.